What Is SMS Design

 Outcomes of reaching your safety objectives and other mitigation efforts should be largely influenced by the design of your SMS.
 When aviation SMS designs are “fully implemented” but the performance of the SMS is poor, it indicates a faulty design.

 SMS design and performance should be fairly in sync.
-A fully designed and implemented SMS should result in at least moderate safety culture and moderate performance.
+A fully designed and implemented SMS should result in at least a moderate safety culture and moderate performance.
 It’s not uncommon for performance and culture to lag behind SMS design for some time.

 However, once the design is fully complete and implemented, you should see a steady increase in safety performance.